CAIP-358: Universal Payment Request Method

 - The response includes transaction ID and execution details, providing immediate confirmation

-- Can be batched with connection establishment, enabling “connect + pay” flows in protocols like WalletConnect
+- Can be batched with connection establishment, enabling “connect-and-pay” flows in protocols like WalletConnect

 Alternative Approaches Considered